open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 G.setInitializer(StrEnc);
 ```

-Then, it injects the decoding function as a constructor of the current `llvm::Module`:
+Then, it injects the decoding function as a global constructor within the current `llvm::Module`:

 ```cpp
 std::string Id = G.getGlobalIdentifier();